software-mansion/react-native-reanimated/docs/docs/shared-values.md

 In the above code, we define `offset` Shared Value which is used inside `useAnimatedStyle` reactive worklet.
 The `offset` Shared Value is set to `0` initially, and we added a button that updates the value using `Math.random()`.
 This way each time we press on the button, the `offset` will update to a random value from `0` to `1`.
-Since animated style worklets are reactive, and in our case they depend on a single `offset` shared variable, the worklet won't run except from the initial run and unless the value is updated.
+Since animated style worklets are reactive, and in our case they depend on a single `offset` Shared Variable, the worklet won't be executed except from the initial run, or unless the value is updated.
-Upon the button press, and when the value updates, Reanimated core will execute dependent worklets, in our case that'd be our animated style worklet.
+Upon the button press, and when the value updates, Reanimated core will execute dependent worklets.
+In our case that'd be our animated style worklet.
-As a result the worklet will re-execute causing the style to be updated.
+As a result, the worklet will re-execute causing the style to be updated.
-Since in `useAnimatedStyle` we take `offset`'s value, multiply it by `255` and map that to the translation of the view, the view will immediately be shifted to a new location that is from `0` to `255` pixels far from the initial view position.
+Since in `useAnimatedStyle` we take `offset`'s value, multiply it by `255` and map that to the x-translation of the view, the view will immediately be shifted to a new location that is from `0` to `255` pixels far from the initial view position.
 This is what you will observe:

 ![](/react-native-reanimated/docs/shared-values/sv-immediate.gif)

 ## Driving animations

-Animations in Reanimated 2 are first-class citizens and the library comes bundled with a number of utility methods that help you run and customize animations ( refer to the section about [animations](animations) to learn about the APIs in Reanimated 2 for controlling animations).
+Animations in Reanimated 2 are first-class citizens, and the library comes bundled with a number of utility methods that help you run and customize animations (refer to the section about [animations](animations) to learn about the APIs in Reanimated 2 for controlling animations).
 One of the ways for animation to be launched is by starting an animated transition of a Shared Value.
 This can be done by wrapping target value with one of the animation utility methods from reanimated library (e.g. [`withTiming`](api/withTiming) or [`withSpring`](api/widthSpring)):